JupiterOne-Archives/docs-old/docs/schemas/alert-rule.md

 # JupiterOne Alert Rule Schema

-## Question Rule Instance

-A Question Rule Instance is a rule instance that uses the results of one or more queries to execute one or more actions.
+A rule uses the results of one or more queries to execute one or more actions.

 Example: